Michael-Shollaj/3D-TETRIS-BABYLONJS/README.md

 ## How to Play it

-Rotate camera with "Mouse" or "Arrows"
+Rotate camera with "Mouse" or "Arrows",
-With "Space" make the block fall faster
+With "Space" make the block fall faster,
-Rotate the blocks with "Z", "X", "C"
+Rotate the blocks with "Z", "X", "C",
 Move the blocks with "A"S"D"W"

 ## NOTE